MLM Solutions

 What is a Binary MLM Plan?

-A Binary MLM plan is a two-branch structure where every person has only two frontline positions, creating a left leg and a right leg.
+A MLM Binary plan is a two-branch structure where every person has only two frontline positions, creating a left leg and a right leg.
 There’s no limit on how deep the organization can grow on both legs.
 Commissions are based on sales volume collected in each leg.
 The pay is typically computed from the lower-volume leg, known as the pay leg, while the higher-volume leg serves as the reference leg.

 The lower volume leg (pay leg) determines commissions in a Binary MLM plan for balance, sustainability, and motivation.
 This structure encourages a balanced effort across both legs and prevents the company from overpaying on an infinitely deep, high-volume leg.